Bering Strait crossing: The TKMWorld Link

 In 2008, Russian Prime Minister Vladimir Putin approved the plan to build a railway to the Bering Strait area, as a part of the development plan to run until 2030.
-The more than 100 km tunnel would run under the Bering Strait between Chukotka, in the Russian far east, and Alaska.
+The more than 100 km tunnel would have run under the Bering Strait between Chukotka, in the Russian far east, and Alaska.
 The cost was estimated as $66 billion.

 In late August 2011, at a conference in Yakutsk in eastern Russia, the plan was backed by some of President Dmitry Medvedev's top officials, including Aleksandr Levinthal, the deputy federal representative for the Russian Far East.
-It would be a faster, safer, and cheaper way to move freight around the world than container ships, supporters of the idea believed.
+Supporters of the idea believed that it would be a faster, safer, and cheaper way to move freight around the world than container ships.
 They estimated it could carry about 3% of global freight and make about $7 billion a year.
 Shortly after, the Russian government approved the construction of the $65 billion Siberia-Alaska rail and tunnel across the Bering Strait.

-Other observers doubt that this will be cheaper than container ships, bearing in mind that the cost for transport from China to Europe by rail is higher than by container ship (except for expensive cargo where lead time is important).
+Observers doubted that the rail link would be cheaper than ship, bearing in mind that the cost for rail transport from China to Europe is higher than by ship (except for expensive cargo where lead time is important).

-In 2013, the Amur Yakutsk Mainline connecting the Yakutsk railway (2800 km from the strait) with the Trans-Siberian Railway was completed.
-However, this railway is meant for freight and is too curvy for high-speed passenger trains.
+In 2013, the Amur–Yakutsk Mainline connecting the Yakutsk railway (2800 km from the strait) with the Trans-Siberian Railway was completed.
+However, this railway is meant for freight and is too tightly curved for high-speed passenger trains.
 Future projects include the Lena–Kamchatka Mainline and Kolyma–Anadyr highway.
 The Kolyma–Anadyr highway has started construction, but will be a narrow gravel road.

 USCanadaRussiaChina railway

-In 2014, reports emerged that China is considering construction of a US-Canada-Russia-China 350 km/h bullet train that would include a 200 km undersea tunnel crossing the Bering Strait and would allow passengers to travel between the United States and China in about two days.
+In 2014, China was considering construction of a US-Canada-Russia-China 350 km/h bullet train that would include a 200 km undersea tunnel crossing the Bering Strait and would allow passengers to travel between the United States and China in about two days.

-Although the press remains skeptical of the project, China's state-run China Daily claims that China possesses the necessary technology.
-It is unknown who is expected to pay for the construction, although China has in other projects offered to build and finance them, and expects the money back in the end through fees or rents.
+Although the press was skeptical of the project, China's state-run China Daily claimed that China possessed the necessary technology.
+It was unknown who was expected to pay for the construction, although China had in other projects offered to build and finance them, and expected the money back in the end through fees or rents.